 Raising an Error if Incompatible

-In order for an object to be routable, it needs to implement subdomain and slug, otherwise the generated URL won’t work.
+, otherwise the generated URL won’t work.
 That’s no good.
 What should happen if we pass in an object that isn’t routable?
 Well, I think it’d be nice to raise an error.
 Let’s expand on that by using a non-verified double.
 It’s just some object that doesn’t implement those methods.

-Let’s add this error class to Router:
+Let’s add this error class to Router

 class Router